 FOR IMMEDIATE RELEASE

-CHATTANOOGA, NOVEMBER 26, 2018 — The Roman Healthcare Group, LLC, the number one Infection Prevention and Healthcare Quality recruitment firm in America, is pleased to announce the placement of George Wenner, BS, MS, RN, CPHQ, CPHRM as Senior Director of Quality and Performance Improvement at Saint Francis Healthcare in Wilmington, DE.
+CHATTANOOGA, MAY 17, 2021 — The Roman Healthcare Group, LLC, the number one Infection Prevention and Healthcare Quality recruitment firm in America, is pleased to announce the placement of Kelley Degarate, BSN, MBA, RN, CPHQ, NEA-BC, as the Director of Quality for Good Samaritan Medical Center in Lafayette, CO.

 ABOUT THE ROMAN HEALTHCARE GROUP

-The Roman Healthcare Group is the nation’s leading search firm which specializes in Infection Prevention and Healthcare Quality recruitment.
-Founded in 2008, Roman has utilized its unique process to streamline the search process for difficult-to-find candidates for hundreds of hospitals, nationwide, both for permanent placements and interim assignments.
+The Roman Healthcare Group is the nation’s leading search firm which specializes exclusively in Infection Prevention and Healthcare Quality recruitment.
+Founded in 2008, Roman has utilized its unique process to streamline the search process for difficult-to-find candidates for hundreds of hospitals nationwide, both for permanent placements and interim assignments.